KumarGN69/PhiDataAgents/README.md

   - ~~Create REST APIs~~
   - Write unit tests using pytest
   - Add tools for document loading and reading
   - Rewrite the classes to separate out RAG and loaders.
+    - _Need to include document loader classes.
+Currently supports webscraping only_